 Brand-Specific Recommendations:

 Sub-Zero: First condenser cleaning at 6 months after installation.
-Establish regular 6-month schedule from day one.
+Establish a regular 6-month schedule from day one.

-Thermador: Begin maintenance schedule 6 months post-installation.
-Annual professional inspection recommended.
+Thermador: Begin a maintenance schedule 6 months post-installation.
+Annual professional inspection is recommended.

 Miele: First service at 6-12 months.
-Miele appliances are tested for 20 years but require maintenance to achieve this.
+Miele appliances are tested for long service life but still require routine maintenance to perform at their best.

 Wolf (Sub-Zero Group): Follow Sub-Zero’s 6-month condenser cleaning schedule.